airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 - Yes: [Shopify GraphQL Admin API](https://shopify.dev/docs/api/admin-graphql#endpoints), [SproutSocial](https://api.sproutsocial.com/docs/#analytics-endpoints)
 - No: [Congress API](https://api.congress.gov/)

-If the integration requires query params that are not key-value pairs, use the Python CDK.
+If the integration requires query params or body parameters that are not key-value pairs, use the Python CDK.